Cosmo7/TweenMachine/README.md

 * Open source, MIT license, on GitHub
 * Function-oriented interface
 * Nice selection of easings
-* Options to loop, ping-pong, and chain tweens
+* Option to chain tweens

 ## Typical use